 As well as embracing their own child’s difference, parents can develop greater tolerance and empathy more generally.
 In fact, some studies suggest that the more adversity someone has experienced, the more compassion they tend to feel and show to others in their life.
 In turn, empathy for others can have a positive impact on our own wellbeing, through heightened self-compassion and self-kindness.

-How to take care of ourselves
+How we can take care of ourselves

 However, growth isn’t inevitable and can feel precarious at times.
 There are some things we can do to support ourselves through more challenging times: